How much will my credit rating go up or down? That is a very common question. But it’s often tricky to answer!

 - high-cost lenders such as payday loans and guarantor loans won’t automatically reject your application if you had a default a couple of years ago, even if it hasn’t been repaid – they are targeting people with bad credit;

-- some mortgage lenders will reject people with any defaults, repaid or not, but others may offer a reasonable rate of interest if your defaults are old and they have been settled for more than a year.
+- some mortgage lenders will reject people with any defaults, repaid or not, but others may offer a reasonable rate of interest if your defaults are old and they have been settled for a while.

-Two things that DON’T affect your credit score that may surprise you
+Four things that DON’T affect your credit score – are you surprised?

 - checking your credit score – this doesn’t affect your credit score and lenders can’t see that you have done this either.